 - No built-in options for encrypting entire inbox (at rest)

 6. Runbox – Private and sustainable email in Norway

 |Free Tier||30 day trial|

 Runbox is a long-running private email service in Norway that has been operating for over 20 years.
-From a privacy perspective, Norway is a good jurisdiction with constitutionally-guaranteed privacy rights.
+Norway is also a good jurisdiction with strong legal framework for privacy .
 All Runbox servers are located in secure Norwegian data centers, running on clean, renewable, hydropower energy.

 One unique feature of Runbox is that it gives you 100 aliases to use with your account.
 Secure file storage is also included, with different pricing tiers.
 Runbox fully supports SMTP, POP, and IMAP protocols and can be used with third-party email clients.
 Currently they’re working on an updated webmail client (version 7) that should be released soon – but they do not offer custom mobile or desktop clients.